maxxxzdn/Photon-AI-Research.github.io/_pages/about.md

 ---
 permalink: /
-title: "ARTIFICIAL INTELLIGENCE FOR THE FUTURE PHOTON SCIENC"
+title: "AI FOR FUTURE PHOTON SCIENCE"
 excerpt: "About us"
 author_profile: true
 redirect_from: